FIM4Science/OpenFIM/_sources/FIM_installation_and_settings.md

    Replace `<number_of_gpus>` with the number of GPUs you want to use for distributed training.

 5. Monitor the training progress and adjust the parameters in the configuration file as needed.

+Then take a look into the `scripts` folder.